JanimeSenpai/GoodQuestions/README.md

 ## Features

-- **Curated Question Lists**: Choose from various categories like "University Students," "Friends," "Speed Dating," "Coworkers," and "The 36 Questions That Lead to Love."
+- **Curated Question Lists**: Choose from various categories like University Students, Friends, Speed Dating, Coworkers, and The 36 Questions That Lead to Love.
 - **Platform Support**: Available on both Android and Web platforms.
 - **Options for customizing experience**: Includes features like shuffle and loop for question lists.